Agitolyev/jnote/README.md

     This will allow you to start `jnote` by simply typing `jnote` in your terminal.

+    **Note:** After adding the alias to your rc file, you need to relaunch your terminal for the changes to take effect.

     Linux
     ```bash
     alias jnote='docker run -d --rm --name jnote -p 8888:8888 -v "$PWD":/home/jovyan/work ghcr.io/agitolyev/jnote:latest'